cuny-sps-msda-data622-2017fall/homework-2-jelikish/ReadMe.md

 4. I would add a cron job to check for differences daily, something like an rsync should get the job done, by checking if there is a change and pulling only the differences.
 Also if there is daily processing we will preferably need a more complex dependency based system where you check if last days jobs have completed successfully before moving on to the next day Same goes for steps within a day each one depends on completion of the other not just time based cron jobs.
 Alerts ( email/texts) will be critical to have in place, they will be notifying successful completion of jobs or alert about a problem.

 ## Please make sure you press enter when running last script, The output was pretty odd inside my docker container so I show part of output then, you hit enter then script will output the rest.

+Also, if you use the wrong login/pass, you will have to delete login file.
+If file exists, it will just use whatever is in the file.